ChahatWadhwa/titanic-survival-analysis/README.md

 ---

 ## 📬 Contact
-Feel free to connect with me on LinkedIn for feedback or opportunities.
+Feel free to connect with me for feedback or opportunities.